Keeping beaches safe

 In addition to beach sampling, volunteers sampled water from a stormwater pipe that discharges to the beach.
 Samples were obtained eight times when the pipe was flowing.
-During two of the eight sample events, sampling showed greater than 104 enterococci bacteria per 100 milliliters of water, exceeding the swimming criteria.
+During four of the eight sample events, bacteria levels were greater than 104 enterococci bacteria per 100 milliliters of water, exceeding the swimming criteria.
 It is difficult to determine if this discharge impacts water quality along the beach area.
 No flow information is available, so bacteria loading cannot be calculated.

 Picnic Point County Park beach

 During the 2017 swim season, Picnic Point County beach had excellent water quality, meeting the swimming standards for all periods sampled.

 The chart below summarizes the bacteria levels at Snohomish County beaches in relation to the EPA swimming standard or saltwater swimming criteria.
 Beaches are considered unsafe for swimming when the geometric mean of enterococcus/100 mL of water is greater than or equal to 35 and the statistical threshold value of enterococcus/100 mL is greater than or equal to 276.
 We issue a public swimming advisory when enterococcus levels reach 104 per 100 mL of water.

 Table: Calculated geometric mean and statistical threshold value at Snohomish County beaches